sharanushettar644/Demo-project-doc/README.md

 > first one was tagging the docker images as dev-latest.
 > second one was  tagging the docker images as latest commit_id .
 After tagging we push both tagged images to ECR.

-Next we will run helm chat and use set command to pull the latest commit_id image from ECR.
+Next we will run helm chat and use `set` command to pull the latest commit_id image from ECR.

 In helmchat we do certain changes in values-Qa.yaml file , ECR repo url , replicaCount 1 enabled LoadBalancer , port number , cpu and memory limits , enabling auto scaling min-1 to max-5 .
 And push the code to github repo.

-In that second type , the Jenkins pipeline and shellscript, this code is for Qa environment.
+In that second type , the Jenkins pipeline and shellscript, this code is for Qa environment .
 And the code will  pull the latest images from ECR and build the docker file and tag the Docker file into two different type,

 > first one was tagging the docker images as Qa-latest.
 > second one was  tagging the docker images as latest commit_id .
 After tagging we push both tagged images to ECR.

-Next we will run helm chat and use set command to pull the latest commit_id image from ECR.
+Next we will run helm chat and use `set` command to pull the latest commit_id image from ECR.

 In helmchat we do certain changes in values-Prod.yaml file , ECR repo url , replicaCount 1 enabled LoadBalancer , port number , cpu and memory limits , enabling auto scaling min-1 to max-5 .
 And push the code to github repo.

 In that second type , the Jenkins pipeline and shellscript, this code is for Prod environment.

 And the code will  pull the latest images from ECR and build the docker file and tag the Docker file into two different type,

 > first one was tagging the docker images as prod-latest.
 > second one was  tagging the docker images as latest commit_id .
 After tagging we push both tagged images to ECR.

-Next we will run helm chat and use set command to pull the latest commit_id image from ECR.
+Next we will run helm chat and use `set` command to pull the latest commit_id image from ECR.

 **Metrics server**:
 After deploying in prod next we will move on to Metrics server .